Should I wash my vulva?

 Does washing your vagina inside have a contraceptive effect?

 Yet another belief that's totally false: washing the inside of your vagina will in no way use contraception to eliminate sperm.
 Only a contraceptive method such as the pill, IUD, patch, implant, etc. will be effective in preventing an unwanted pregnancy.
-And don't forget to use a condom, which is the only way to protect yourself against STDs and STIs.
+And don't forget to use a condom, which is the only way to protect against STDs and STIs.

 Are intimate gels and soaps a good idea?